alpaca-lang/alpaca/Tour.md

 ## Helpful Foundations<a id="sec-1-1" name="sec-1-1"></a>

-If you're unfamiliar with Erlang itself, I'd highly recommend the excellent [Learn You Some Erlang for great good!](http://learnyousomeerlang.com/)  The sections on [the basic data types](http://learnyousomeerlang.com/starting-out-for-real) and on [modules](http://learnyousomeerlang.com/modules) will probably help a great deal to start understanding where MLFE fits and what it does.
+If you're unfamiliar with Erlang itself, I'd highly recommend the excellent [Learn You Some Erlang for great good!](http://learnyousomeerlang.com/)  The sections on [the basic data types](http://learnyousomeerlang.com/starting-out-for-real) and on [modules](http://learnyousomeerlang.com/modules) will probably help a great deal to start understanding where Alpaca fits and what it does.

-Much of MLFE in its current state borrows (in an unstructured manner) aspects of a number of languages that descend from [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) including:
+Much of Alpaca in its current state borrows (in an unstructured manner) aspects of a number of languages that descend from [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) including:

 -   [OCaml](https://ocaml.org/)
 -   [Haskell](https://www.haskell.org/)